As of 2025, cybercrime costs are projected to reach $10.5 trillion annually, a significant increase from $3 trillion in 2015.

 Once you’ve determined how the breach occurred, you can leverage this information to improve your systems and establish a more secure network.
 If your breach was caused by human error, take steps to reduce the likelihood of repeat incidents in the future.
 This may require employee training, automating processes to reduce the number of opportunities for human error, and introducing new software to protect the network in case an error is made.
 Your organization may have to evaluate the current technologies in place and invest in more up-to-date software to ensure you’re receiving the best protection.

 Engaging a service provider like Cloud Carib to manage your security is a great option for many organizations.
-Doing so puts your security in the hands of an expert team that can ensure that your company receives 24/7 network monitoring, stays current with the necessary patches and updates while also getting access to the best technologies, including back-up as a service.
+Doing so puts your security in the hands of an expert team that can ensure that your company receives 24/7 network monitoring, and stays current with the necessary patches and updates while also getting access to the best technologies, including backup as a service.
 This solution can help strengthen your company's business continuity plan by providing a safe restore point you can revert to in the event of a breach OR gives you the option to switch to a disaster recovery site in the event of a major breach.

 When learning from past breaches, think about the underlying cause of the breach.
-Is your IT budget big enough, or can you increase your IT spend?
+Is your IT budget big enough, or can you increase your IT spending?
 Do you have enough IT specialized staff to manage your systems?
 Think realistically about how you allocate resources, could you benefit from the expertise of a Managed Service Provider (MSP) to properly protect your organization?

 As you learn more and improve your processes, remember to update your Data Breach Incidence Response Plan to ensure your team is following the most up-to-date version.